garrethmcdaid/python-toy-encryption/rsa/README.md

 Alice's lock is now complete.
 It is composed of the Public Exponent (*e*) and the factor of Primes (*F*), **not** PHI(F)).
 Remember, only Alice should know the value of PHI(F).

-In RSA, Alice's lock is called her Public Key.
+In RSA, Alice's lock is called her *Public Key*.
 It's a little bit counter-intuitive when we also refer to a Private Key.
 Perhaps a 'Public Lock' is more intuitive, but let's stick with convention, and refer to the "Public Lock" as the Public Key from this point on.

 ### The Private Key